emrekaraat/Capstone-Project/README.md

   ALB routes HTTP traffic to EC2 instances behind the scenes using a target group.

 - **CloudTrail & Auditing:**
-  CloudTrail logs all API activity into a versioned S3 bucket, which enables you to audit and trace actions performed in your AWS account.
+  CloudTrail logs all API activity into a versioned S3 bucket, enabling full visibility into actions performed in the AWS account.

 ---